The-Academic-Observatory/observatory-platform/docs/tutorials/telescope_prog.md

 Because the general task requires a release instance, the `make_release` method of the telescope class always has to be implemented by the developer.
-This method is called when the PythonOperator for the general task is made and has to return a release instance, the class that is used to create this release instance is discussed in detail further below.
+This method is called when the PythonOperator for the general task is made and has to return a release instance, the release class on which this instance is based is discussed in detail further below.

 #### check_dependencies
 The telescope class also has a method `check_dependencies` that can be added as a set-up task.